PRINCIPLES of ECONOMICS

 Students can consider the following question: How does one compete in

+the labor market?
 In a competitive labor market, a worker’s productivity and contribution to a rm’s revenues determine the demand for his or her services.
 Government regulations and labor unions in uence the labor markets. e marginal product theory of wages emphasizes the importance of a worker’s human capital (experience, education, skills, and personal qualities) in in uencing their wage.
 By reviewing the term human capital, students can see the relationship between the amount of education and training workers obtain and their future salaries.

 e question How are wages determined? can frame students’ understanding of this component of the labor market.
 Wages are in uenced by the supply of workers in a particular labor market, as well as by the relative economic power of businesses and workers. ere are far more low-skilled workers who are willing to work for lower wages than highly skilled workers.
 As a result, low-skilled jobs, such as food service and retail, o en pay lower salaries than do highly skilled jobs, such as computer engineering and medicine.